pixelartexchange/artbase/README.md

 Let's try the 10000 Moonbirds collection.

-Step 1: Lookup "by hand" the token uri/url using the blockchain contract service.
+Step 1: Lookup "by hand" the (metadata) token uri/url using the blockchain contract service.
 For Moonbirds if you [query the `tokenURI` contract function with with the `tokenId` 0](https://etherscan.io/address/0x23581767a106ae21c074b2276d25e5c3e136a68b#readContract) ...

 ![](i/etherscan-moonbirds-tokenuri.png)